-The hindquarters broad, deep and well rounded.
+The hindquarters are broad, deep, and well-rounded.
 Their legs are of medium length and they are of medium bone, not too fine with a stance to be high enough to show the full chest and mane.

-The Lionhead ears are not to exceed 3 inches (7.5cm) long.
+The Lionhead ears are less than 3 inches long.
 They are upright open ears, well covered, of good substance, but not furnished as an Angora.
 The ears should be balanced with the head and body.

 The Lionhead rabbit should have bold and bright, eyes.
-The white coated lionheads should have red or blue eyes (the BEW not accepted by the ARBA).
-The eyes of any other colour should be as per colour standard.
+The white-coated lionhead should have red or blue eyes.

 Black, Black Otter, Blue, Blue Otter, Chestnut, Chinchilla, Chocolate, Fawn, Frosted Pearl, Golden, Lilac, Opal, Orange, Red, Siamese Sable, Smoke Pearl, Sable Point, Squirrel, Sable Martin, Tan, Tortoise, and White

-The following colour descriptions are based on the current breed standards, not all from the ARBA but will offer some guidance to the Lionhead colours and the way they can be seen on the breed, both in the adult rabbit and the kits.
+The following color descriptions are based on the current breed standards, not all from the ARBA, but will offer some guidance to the Lionhead colors and the way they can be seen in the breed, both in the adult rabbit and the kits.